Harshjha002/nivora-ledger/README.md

 Most "wallet" or "expense tracker" side projects store a mutable `balance` field on the user and update it directly.
 That approach silently breaks under concurrency, offers no audit trail, and can't recover from partial failures.
 Nivora Ledger was built to solve that properly:

 - **No stored balance.** Balance is always computed by summing ledger entries.
 There is nothing to get out of sync.
 - **Immutable ledger.** Ledger entries can never be updated or deleted at the schema level (enforced via Mongoose pre-hooks) — a real audit trail, not just a convention.
+Corrections are modeled as new, offsetting entries, not edits.
 - **Atomic transfers.** Debit and credit entries for a transfer are created inside a single MongoDB session/transaction.
 Either both happen, or neither does.
 - **Idempotent by design.** Every transfer requires an `Idempotency-Key` header.
 Retried requests (e.g. from a flaky client or network timeout) return the original result instead of double-spending.
 - **Optimistic concurrency guard.** Sender accounts are versioned (`transferVersion`) and locked inside the transaction to prevent race conditions on simultaneous transfers from the same account.
 - **Money stored as integers.** Amounts are stored in the smallest currency unit (paise), avoiding floating-point rounding bugs common in beginner finance projects.
+- **Auditable reversal.** Admin-authorized reversals never delete or edit history — they create a compensating entry, preserving a full, honest audit trail.

 ## Tech stack